 STUDY YOUR BIBLE.

 This is different from a daily devotional or Daily Quiet Time, but a time where you are digging deeper into the Bible and learning how to apply it to your life.
 One method I enjoy using is the S.O.
 A. P. Bible Study Method.
 The great thing is that you can do this alone or with a group.
 Take the time to Observe what the Scripture is saying; Ask the Holy Spirit how to Apply it and then spend time Praying.
-I suggest studying a topic or an area where you are struggling.
+I suggest studying a topic or an area where you are struggling with.
 When you fill your mind with God’s word you don’t have time to listen to the lies of the enemy.
 Pick up our Monthly Bible Reading Plan and maybe Join our Bible Study Facebook Community.

 I’ve spent too many hours in prayer simply talking but didn’t take the time to listen.
 If we want to change and renew our minds, we need to hear from God.
 His words are powerful!
 I encourage you to make sure every time you pray to God learn how to Be Still and listen to what He is saying.